 VoIP stands for Voice over Internet Protocol.
 It is a different system than how your normal cell phone works.
 Traditional cell phone networks transmit your voice as radio waves from tower to tower, while VoIP converts the information to a digital signal and sends it through the internet.

-What are the benefits of an 800 Number?
+What are the benefits having an 800 Number?

 There are many benefits to having an 800 number for your small business.
 I’ll share of few of the benefits I’ve experienced.